 Mallick: AI is a rocket ship that is taking off.
 Even entry-level jobs are insanely lucrative, paying two times or more compared to regular programming jobs.
 The reason is a huge demand for AI talent and not enough people with the right expertise.
 In the long run, these salary levels may not be sustainable, but people who get on this rocket ship in the next five years or so will have amazing careers financially as well as in terms of the quality of work.

-Eggers: I don't see AI as being different from any other leading-edge tech.
+Eggers: I don’t see AI as being different from any other leading-edge tech.
 You have an ability to jump around from company to company (which can be good and bad) because companies are always looking for people with experience.
 You have the challenge that your own company might be slower to move forward than you want.
-Basically, there is a fine line between leading edge and bleeding edge.

 Eggers: Companies are now getting more serious about AI delivering results versus “tests.”
 The longer term change in the field will be the widening of the aperture of AI — a longer depth of field into business.